-To test whether the locking mechanism established in the minimal two-band model persists in a multiband setting, we consider a four-band spinful extension.
-As shown schematically in Fig.~\ref{fig5}(a), this model consists of two spin-resolved copies of the extended SSH chain coupled by spin-flip hopping terms.
-A key difference from the two-band case is that the non-Bloch problem now contains two chiral spectral branches, each associated with its own GBZ.
+As shown schematically in Fig.~\ref{fig5}(a), we consider a spinful four-band extension of the non-Hermitian SSH chain.
+The model consists of two spin-resolved copies of the extended non-Hermitian SSH chain coupled by spin-flip hopping terms.
+The real-space Hamiltonian for this four-band model is written as